 - Make sure to have the required classes that the school has listed as prerequisites.

 How can you be strategic, especially if you have a low GPA or GRE score?

 - Start at the PTCAS website under their program directory tab here: http://www.ptcas.org/Directory/

 They list PT schools by state or alphabetically.
-There is also a list of schools who do not use the PTCAS application system.
+There is also a list of schools that do not use the PTCAS application system.

-- Look into [ER3] schools that have a lower required GPA that is around yours.
+- Look into [ER3] schools that have a lower required GPA than is around yours.